MarwanAlsoltany/mighty/SPECIFICATION.md

 ### 6.2.0 Macros

 Macros on the other hand are a way to group a set of rules (i.e. sub-expression) that can be referenced/called using the syntax `[macro]` inside the Validation Expression.
-Macros are used normally to reuse a common or repeated set of rules, or to make the final Validation Expression more compact.
+Macros are used normally to reuse a common or a repeated set of rules, or to make the final Validation Expression more compact.

 ### 6.3.0 Back-References